 I am not predicting a recession in 2022 or 2023.
-The possibility of a recession can be eliminated if the government decide to come up with strict tightening.
-But if a recession comes, obviously this can be no happy factor for few months ahead.
+The possibility of a recession can be controlled if the government decide to come up with strict tightening.
+I am sure they will come up with it in near future even though President Biden keep saying there will be ‘No Recession’.
+But if a recession approaches, obviously this can be no happy factor for few months ahead.
 But it is inevitable for the long term economic growth.
 To understand that, you must understand the ‘long term business cycle’ or the Boom and Burst economic cycle.

-There will be serious economic downturns in the near future but consider it as an opportunity to buy your favorite assets cheap.
+There will be a recession, there will be serious economic downturns in the near future but consider it as an opportunity to buy your favorite assets cheap.
 It can be housing markets, stocks, crypto or whatever you consider worth investing.
 Market is forward looking and so am I. We have to be cautious but we don’t have to worry about big bad cloud which howls around short term.

 My intention was to make you aware of the basics of our economic cycle.
 I am aware of the importance of financial literacy and I want you to understand the same.
 Now we have discussed about what causes inflation and recession.
 In my next articles I will discuss about how recession will affect our daily life.

 I will leave you a hint